Scenic landscape with aerial view of fields Scenic landscape with aerial view of fields

 Chambers HNW 2024

-Preparing for the 2026 Reforms to Agricultural Property Relief (APR) and Business Property Relief (BPR): What every rural business and landed estate owner needs to do this year
+The 2026 Reforms to Agricultural Property Relief (APR) and Business Property Relief (BPR): What every rural business and landed estate owner needs to know

-There are significant cuts to APR and BPR coming soon which will impact farming families and landed estates.
-Our team of tax and estate planning experts are here to help you navigate these rules and maximise opportunities ahead of the 6 April 2026 deadline.
+Significant cuts to APR and BPR will take effect from 6 April 2026 which will impact farming families and landed estates.
+Our team of tax and estate planning experts are here to help you navigate the new rules.

 Key Questions